pmsoltani/rankr/README.md

 - [ ] Create a web server and an API.
 - [ ] Design and develop a dashboard.
 - [ ] Finish the documentation.

+## Contributions

+All contributions (suggestions, PRs, ...) are welcome.